 What is Pachinko?

-Pachinko machine was invented before world war II but this is after the war it became really people to then become an iconic part of Japanese culture, and many players see pachinko as a way to escape from the stress of everyday life.
+The pachinko machine was invented before world war II, but this is after the war; it became trendy to become an iconic part of Japanese culture, and many players see pachinko as a way to escape the stress of everyday life.